embeddedmz/mailclient-cpp/README.md

 ## Callback to a Progress Function

-A pointer to a callback progress meter function or a callable object (lambda, functor etc...), which should match the prototype shown below, can be passed.
+A pointer or a callable object (lambda, functor etc...) to of a progress meter function, which should match the prototype shown below, can be passed to a CMailClient object.

 ```cpp
 int ProgCallback(void* ptr, double dTotalToDownload, double dNowDownloaded, double dTotalToUpload, double dNowUploaded);